bufferings/thymeleaf-extras-nl2br/README.md

 # thymeleaf-extras-nl2br

 `Nl2brDialect` enables you to use `nl2br:text` attibute.
 With this attribute, HTML line breaks(`<br />`) are inserted before newlines.
-But the HTML tags are escaped before the process.
+But please don't worry the HTML tags are escaped before the process:)

 ## Requirements